Rui90/EventManager/README.md

 .NET Core Organization into multiple projects:

-- WebApi: where are the controllers that we will access
+- WebApi: available controllers
-- Repository: Migrations and database accessors
+- Repository: Database accessors
 - Domain: All the models that we're going to use with Entity Framework and relations betweens entities

 All the endpoints current available can be accessed be seen on Swagger available through: